 Organic coffee, fresh herbal teas, & time to settle with views across the coast

-The morning's anchor session — and a direct challenge to how hormonal health is currently being approached in functional and nutritional practice.
+The morning's anchor session — and a direct challenge to how hormonal health, and PMDD in particular, is currently being approached in both conventional and functional practice.

-Part One works through the HPO axis as a hierarchy of communication — the CEO (GnRH, and the dopaminergic signalling that regulates it), the managers (LH, FSH, prolactin), and the players (oestrogens, progesterone, androgens).
-But this is not simply an endocrinology primer.
-Because oestrogen and progesterone are not only reproductive hormones — they are powerful modulators of dopamine, serotonin, and GABA signalling across the entire cycle.
-How your client feels, thinks, behaves, and responds to stress at any given point in her cycle is inseparable from where she is in this hormonal architecture.
+The foundation is the HPO axis — but not as an endocrinology primer.
+We work through it as a hierarchy of communication: GnRH and the dopaminergic signalling that regulates it, through LH, FSH and prolactin, down to oestrogen, progesterone and its neurosteroid metabolite allopregnanolone.
+Because these are not simply reproductive hormones.
+They are powerful modulators of dopamine, serotonin, histamine and GABA across the entire cycle — and how your client feels, thinks, behaves and responds to stress at any given point is inseparable from where she is within that architecture.

-Drawing on the DASH-MC framework — one of the most important recent contributions to our understanding of hormonal sensitivity and psychopathology — we map three distinct windows of neuroendocrine vulnerability across the cycle.
-And critically, individual response to these hormonal shifts is not random — it is shaped by genetic variants in neurotransmitter pathways, steroid-metabolising enzymes, and receptor sensitivity.
-This is where nutrigenomics stops being an add-on and becomes central to the clinical picture.
+From there we build the full picture of PMDD using the DASH-MC framework — one of the most important recent contributions to our understanding of hormonal sensitivity and psychopathology — mapping three distinct windows of neuroendocrine vulnerability across the cycle.
+We layer in the endocannabinoid system and its often-overlooked role in cyclical mood dysregulation.
+And we interrogate individual response: why two women with identical hormone levels can have completely different presentations.
+The answer lies in genetic variants across neurotransmitter pathways, steroid-metabolising enzymes and receptor sensitivity — and this is where nutrigenomics stops being an add-on and becomes central to the clinical picture.

-Part Two cuts through the noise on testing strategy — where gold-standard NHS pathology outperforms functional alternatives, where nutrigenomic testing genuinely adds clinical value, and how to build a sequenced, proportionate approach you can stand behind.
-The same forensic rigour applied to the science is applied here: where the evidence holds, where it doesn't, and how to construct a clinical strategy that serves your patient rather than your curiosity.
+We cut through the noise on testing strategy — where gold-standard NHS pathology outperforms functional alternatives, where nutrigenomic testing genuinely adds clinical value, and how to build a sequenced, proportionate approach you can stand behind.

 You will leave with:

-A working framework of the HPO axis and its key hormones — roles, patterns, and what test results actually tell you
+A working framework of the HPO axis and its key hormones: roles, patterns, and what test results actually tell you in clinical context

-Confidence reading serum reference ranges in the context of cycle phase and life stage
+Confidence in when and what markers to testing in the context of cycle phase and life stage

-Fluency in the neuroendocrine interplay between ovarian hormones and neurotransmitter systems — and why this changes everything about how we interpret hormonal presentation
+Fluency in the neuroendocrine interplay between ovarian hormones and neurotransmitter systems — and why this changes everything about how we interpret hormonal presentations

 Beautifully presented handouts as clinical tools for your clinical practice